Mj7378/Jarvis_V1.0/README.md

 ## 🚀 Getting Started

 ### Prerequisites

-1. A modern web browser (Chrome recommended for best Web API compatibility).
+A modern web browser (Chrome recommended for best Web API compatibility).
-2. A valid Google Gemini API key.

 ### Installation & Running

 This project is designed to run directly in the browser without a build step.

-1.  **Set up Environment Variables:**
-    The application requires your Google Gemini API key to be configured as an environment variable.
-You must ensure this variable is available in the environment where you serve the application.
-    *   `API_KEY`: Your Google Gemini API key.
+The environment is pre-configured with the necessary Google Gemini API key.

-2.  **Serve the files:**
+1.  **Serve the files:**
     Use any simple static file server to serve the project's root directory.
     ```bash
     # If you have Node.js installed, you can use the `serve` package
     npx serve
     ```

-3.  **Open in Browser:**
+2.  **Open in Browser:**
     Navigate to the local server's address (e.g., `http://localhost:3000`).

-4.  **Grant Permissions:**
+3.  **Grant Permissions:**
     Upon first use, the application will request permission to use your **camera** and **microphone**.
 You must grant these permissions for full functionality.

 ---